422nd Unmanned Systems Regiment (Ukraine): History

 On 31 July 2024, it was expanded to the 422nd Unmanned Systems "Luftwaffe" Battalion of the 17th Army Corps.
 In July 2024, it discovered a major gathering of Russian personnel and equipment at a training ground in Zaporizhzhia Oblast, which was later destroyed on 9 August by cluster munitions.
 On 22 August 2024, a soldier of the regiment (Shulzhenko Yevheny Oleksandrovych) died off-duty by a cardiac arrest, caused due to partaking in excessive combat.
 In October 2024, it was fighting in Zaporizhzhia Oblast.
 In March 2025, it started a recruitment campaign.
 Also in March 2025, it struck Russian forces destroying personnel and equipment.
 On 13 June 2025, it inflicted heavy losses on Russian forces including the destruction of personnel, vehicles and equipment.
 On 2 August 2025, a soldier of the battalion (Roman Basaraba) died from wounds sustained in combat.
 On 14 August 2025, it discovered Russian forces looting grain of the new harvest from Zaporizhzhia Oblast.

+On 11 Jan 2026, it was announced on the unit's official social media platforms that 422nd had been expanded into a regiment.
+The regiment has continued to perform combat missions in the Zaporizhzhia direction.